YASHAXKX/Reviews-extracter/README.md

 ## System Architecture or Workflow

-The system architecture or workflow of the project is as follows:
+System Architecture or Workflow

-* The user sends a request to the API endpoint.
+- The user submits a request to the API's endpoint.
-* The API endpoint processes the request and returns a response.
+- The API processes the incoming request and generates a response.
-* The response is then sent back to the user.
+- The processed response is sent back to the user.

-## Instructions on How to Run the Project

-To run the project, follow these steps:

-1. Clone the repository using `git clone`.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the migrations using `python manage.py migrate`.
-4. Start the development server using `python manage.py runserver`.

 ## API Usage and Sample Responses